reowst/sdk/USAGE.md

 Inside the portal, you can see a map of all players using Network Next, drill into sessions for each live player, and configure your usage of Network Next.

-Please reach out to sales@networknext.com to get access and begin your free trial.
+Please reach out to sales@networknext.com to get access to the portal.

 ## 3. Generate a private/public keypair